Team Domenica Safeguarding Policy

 Unfortunately, on a national level, it can take many disclosures or incidents of concern before an effective response is made.
 It is the intention of this policy that such barriers are reduced.
 When a member of staff observes or is informed of a concern that is not an immediate risk and does not involve a criminal act then a report is made via MyConcern, and if necessary, a phone call made to the Safeguarding Team.
 A number of considerations must be made by the staff member in this moment:

-1. Involvement, agreement and consent of the candidate – It is best practice that candidates are always informed of reports written about them and their agreement sought.
+- Involvement, agreement and consent of the candidate – It is best practice that candidates are always informed of reports written about them and their agreement sought.
 If this can be discussed in the moment in a safe, contained manner it should be done, however, if this is not possible it should be noted on the report so the Safeguarding Team can ensure an appropriate response is planned.
-Many learners will have specific communication needs which are described in full in their Education, Health and Care Plan (EHCP) and summarised on individual ‘All About Me’ forms which are available in all settings.
+Many learners will have specific communication needs which are described in full in their Education, Health and Care Plan (EHCP) and summarised on individual Progress Monitoring Forms which are available in all settings.
 If a candidate’s communication needs are likely to impair their capacity to raise concerns this must be considered on their risk assessment.

-2. Confidentiality – Concerns must not be discussed with other candidates, staff members or other people until the Safeguarding Team have determined a response.
+- Confidentiality – Concerns must not be discussed with other candidates, staff members or other people until the Safeguarding Team have determined a response.
 Conversations with the candidate should be done as discreetly as possible.
 Candidates should never be promised confidentiality or the holding of “secrets” and must be assured that information sharing will be in their interests and only with key people.
-Particular consideration must be given to what information is communicated to families and carers.
+Staff should only share the report with people who are necessary in order to progress it.
+It is important that the victim understands what the next steps will be and who the report will be passed to.
+Consideration must be given to what information is communicated to families and carers.
 While family and/or carers can be essential partners in safeguarding they should not be contacted until agreement has been sought from the candidate, and this recorded on MyConcern.
 However, if the risk of harm may be raised by not communicating the concern the decision to contact the family of carer may be made by a member of the Safeguarding Team, and their rationale for this noted on MyConcern.

-Respect pauses and don’t interrupt– let them go at their own pace.
+- Take your time, slow down: Respect pauses and doesn’t interrupt– let them go at their own pace.
 Recognise and respond to their body language.
 And remember that it may take several conversations for them to share fully what’s happened to them.

 The Safeguarding Team are also able to support any adult who feels upset or worried about what they have heard or witnessed, and good self-care is essential for all involved in a safeguarding situation.
 All staff should be ready to seek this support if necessary.